 Passports are not required, but a social conscience probably is.
 (New York Times)

 To help keep conscious and conscience straight, try emphasizing the second n in conscience, remembering that the conscience deals with your inner thoughts.

 - Rate this article:

 A conscience is a built-in sense of what's right and what's wrong.
-That sick feeling in your stomach after you meanly told your younger brother the truth about Santa Claus?
+That sick feeling in your stomach after you lied to your brother about borrowing his skateboard?
 That might be your conscience bothering you.
 Continue reading...